Inside Ukraine’s Peaky Blinders unit launching drone attacks on Putin’s forces

 Inside the Peaky Blinders unit in Ukraine launching devastating drone attacks on Putin’s forces

-The unit wear flat caps in camouflage, writes Barney Davis, with their motto embroidered on the back: ‘To Find and Destroy’
+The unit wear flat caps in combat, writes Barney Davis, with their motto embroidered on the back: ‘To Find and Destroy’

 Your support helps us to tell the story